jacksoncouse/bestpractices/README.md

-# NPR Apps' Best Practices and Coding Conventions
+# Amnesty International Canada Digtal Best Practices and Coding Conventions

 The contents of this repository are released under a [Creative Commons CC BY 3.0 License](http://creativecommons.org/licenses/by/3.0/deed.en_US).

-**Note:** These best practices reference the [app-template](http://github.com/nprapps/app-template) in several places and generally assume you are using it.
+**Note:** This guide was addapted from NPR Apps, and these best practices reference the [app-template](http://github.com/nprapps/app-template) in several places and generally assume you are using it.

 ## Projects